tarcinapp/entity-persistence-gateway-policies/README.md

 Resources use two types of ownership to determine who has privileged access:

 **Direct Ownership (`_ownerUsers`):**
-* An array of user identifiers (matching JWT token `sub` claim)
-* Direct owners have the highest level of access to their resources
+* An array of user identifiers.
+A user is considered a direct owner if their unique identifier (the JWT `sub` claim) is **contained** within this array.
+Direct owners have the highest level of access to their resources.
 * Direct ownership takes precedence over all other access mechanisms
 * Direct owners can access their resources even in `pending` or `private` states